 Veterinary Clinical Field Trials

-It should be noted that animals used in such trials are expected to be under veterinary care and appropriate clinical care.
-For practical purposes, the HPRA regards clinical trials on veterinary medicines as those relating to trials carried out on the target species using final or near final formulations of a veterinary medicine at the recommended dosage and under field conditions.
-Such trials are expected to be conducted under Good Clinical Practice conditions under the responsibility of an investigator and under the care of a veterinary practitioner.
+Trial animals are expected to be under veterinary care and appropriate clinical supervision.
+For practical purposes, the HPRA considers clinical trials on veterinary medicines as those conducted on the target species using final or near final formulations of the product using the recommended dosage and under field conditions.
+These trials adhere to Good Clinical Practice guidelines, overseen by an investigator and under the care of a veterinary practitioner.

-By contrast, pre-clinical studies on a veterinary medicine fall under the scope of the legislation on scientific animal protection (i.e. regulated by HPRA under Directive 2010/63/EU).

-Thus, whatever the nature of the trial on a new veterinary medicine, HPRA authorisation is required before a trial can be conducted on the product in Ireland.
+By contrast, pre-clinical studies on veterinary medicine fall under the scope of the legislation on scientific animal protection (regulated by the HPRA under Directive 2010/63/EU).
+Regardless of the nature of the trial on a new veterinary medicine, HPRA authorisation is required before conducting any trial on the product in Ireland.